-BatiPrint is the result of a team of researchers from the University of Nantes who developed a new 3D printing technology for house construction.
-This allowed them to 3D print the first social housing in Nantes.
-They have since collaborated with LS2N, a specialist robotics lab, to develop a 4 metre long robot that deposits 3 layers of materials at once.
-This material includes two layers of expansive foam, and one third concrete.
-In addition, the robot is portable, and can be operated directly on-site.
-The printer is capable of building walls 7 metres high!
+A team of researchers from the University of Nantes has developed a 3D printing technology, BatiPrint 3D, which allowed the construction of the first social housing in Nantes.
+It has partnered with LS2N, a laboratory specialised in the development of robotics, to create a 4-metre long robot that deposits 3 layers of materials in succession: two layers of expanding foam and one third of concrete.
+This industrial robot is polyarticulated and mobile, allowing it to operate directly on site.
+It is capable of building 7-meter walls!

-8. Contour Crafting
+9. Contour Crafting

-What do you think of these 3D printed house companies?
+What do you think of these 3D printed house manufacturers?
 Let us know in a comment below or on our Facebook and Twitter pages!
 Sign up for our free weekly Newsletter, all the latest news in 3D printing straight to your inbox!